(727) 808-8602

 What are some of the benefits?

-ˇ Less rotating mass for the engine to accelerate because of the removed oil
+· Less rotating mass for the engine to accelerate because of the removed oil

-ˇ Helps avoid oil starvation by keeping the oil in the pan during hard braking and turning as well as during off-road driving
+· Helps avoid oil starvation by keeping the oil in the pan during hard braking and turning as well as during off-road driving

-ˇ Helps to cool critical engine parts by quickly returning heated oil to the sump
+· Helps to cool critical engine parts by quickly returning heated oil to the sump

-ˇ Helps to prevent the cylinder walls from being overloaded with oil
+· Helps to prevent the cylinder walls from being overloaded with oil

-ˇ Can help with fuel efficiency
+· Can help with fuel efficiency

-During normal engine operation a significant amount of oil adheres to or becomes entrained in a cloud surrounding the spinning bottom end.
-It must be remembered that the particular characteristics of oil adhesion and/or oil-in-air entrainment vary depending on engine rpm and what the vehicle is doing at the time.
-The oil droplets are drawn into a tornadic cloud by the phenomenon known as the Tea Leaf Paradox, first described by Albert Einstein in 1926.
-It is counterintuitive that oil droplets would be drawn into rather than completely expelled out of the windage cloud.
-An equilibrium of entrained oil is reached for the particular operating conditions.
-There are many alternate terms used for crank scrapers including oil wipers, oil skimmers, and baffles.
+During normal engine operation a significant amount of oil adheres to the rotating assembly or becomes entrained in a "windage" cloud surrounding it.
+It should be remembered that the particular characteristics of oil adhesion and/or oil-in-air entrainment vary depending on the engine rpm and what the vehicle is doing at the time.
+How the oil droplets are kept and drawn into the tornadic windage cloud is explained by the phenomenon known as the Tea Leaf Paradox, which was first described by Albert Einstein in 1926.
+It is counterintuitive that oil droplets would be kept and drawn into ("entrained") rather than completely expelled out of the windage cloud due to centrifugal force.

 Our crank scrapers are constructed from steel unless noted and include installation instructions.
 The scrapers are installed in a variety of positions but generally between the oil pan and engine block or along the main bearing caps.
 Some fitting to your individual engine may be required and the procedure for carefully checking this is explained in the installation instructions.